NexExMachina/Nginx-Grafana-InfluxDB-Script/README.md

 # Nginx, Grafana, and InfluxDB Installer Script

 This script will install Docker, Docker Compose, and create containers for Nginx, Grafana, and InfluxDB.
+Nginx will act as a reverse proxy for Grafana and InfluxDB.
 This script is originally created for the Rust Server community in order to simplify the setup of Rust Server Metrics: https://github.com/Pinkstink-Rust/Rust-Server-Metrics